Manscaping History and How To's

 This kit handles the stuff you likely don’t realize you need to be doing.
 It provides tweezers and a full-service nail kit.
 You can clean up your face and your nails, and you can go beyond the simplistic clipping you probably do.
-Get The Shears and learn to use them.
+Get The Shears nail kit and learn to use it.

-These are the final tools to complete your kit.
-The Shed makes carrying your grooming supplies easy, so no matter where you go you can stay clean.
+This is the final tool to complete your kit, so no matter where you go you can stay clean.
 The Magic Mat is important for two reasons: it makes cleanup easy and it eliminates the most common excuse for falling behind on your grooming.

 You are armed and ready.
 With the right knowledge and the best tools in the business, you can push manscaping to its next level.
 Get clean.
 Get sexy.
 And get some.